I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-depthfill.md

 <p> </p>

 ## -remarks
 <p>DirectX version 7.0 and earlier runtimes call the <b>DepthFill</b> function to fill a depth buffer (z-buffer and stencil buffer) with a pixel value that is specified in native format.</p>

-<p>DirectX version 7.0 and earlier runtimes call the <b>DepthFill</b> function to fill a depth buffer (z-buffer and stencil buffer) with a pixel value that is specified in native format.</p>

 ## -requirements